PurpleSquishFace/PimoroniKeypad/README.md

 Property | DataType | Description
 --- | --- | ---
 `actionType` | String | The type of action to be performed, either keyboard key press(es) or text input.
 Represented as `keyboardShortcut` and `enterText` respectively.
-`action` | String or String Array | The action performed, dependent on the action type - for the `keyboardShortcut` action type this is an array of keys that should be pressed together, for the `enterText` action typee this is a string that is typed in.
+`action` | String or String Array | The action performed, dependent on the action type - for the `keyboardShortcut` action type this is an array of keys that should be pressed together, for the `enterText` action type this is a string that is typed in.

-Put simply, each programmed key is a different mode for the board, where the rest of the keys then perform a different action when pressed.
-Therefore, with sixteen keys the board can be programmed to peform up to 240 unique commands.
+Put simply, each programmed key is a different mode for the keypad, where the rest of the keys then perform a different action when pressed.
+Therefore, with sixteen keys the keypad can be programmed to peform up to 240 unique commands.

-When a programmed key is pressed, each command configured is associated one-by-one to each key on the board, starting top left and moving left to right, top to bottom (skipping over the main programmed key).
+When a programmed key is pressed, each command configured is associated one-by-one to each key on the keypad, starting top left and moving left to right, top to bottom (skipping over the main programmed key).
-By default keys without an associated command will become the colour set by the board, whereas the keys that do have an associated command will be the colour of the programmed  set in the configuration.
+By default keys without an associated command will become the colour set by the keypad, whereas the keys that do have an associated command will be the colour of the programmed set in the configuration.

 ## PymoroniKeypad